 Building communication APIs

 If we go with the metaphor, what does an API do?
 It tells a person from the outside what a complicated system will spit out from its insides.
-This is exactly what a report does!
+But that is exactly what a report does!

 A report is a shared context for the inside and the outside.
 It condenses knowledge so that people with different backgrounds can talk about it.
 It's a universal tool for creating common ground.